Engraving a bracelet – 5 easy methods for everyone

 Step 4: Start engraving

-Step 5: Cleaning & Polishing
+Step 5: Clean & polish

 Remove chips and polish the surface to enhance contrasts and achieve a clean look.

-• Deep, lasting engraving with artistic character.
+• Deep, durable engraving with an artistic character.

 • No electricity required – ideal for traditional environments.